MR-S92/PowerBI--Data-Analysis-Emerald-Bank/README.md

 ## Questions (KPIs)

-Sum of yearly income for 2025?
+- Sum of yearly income for 2025?

-What is the average balance of our customers?
+- What is the average balance of our customers?

-Total distribution of debt by state?
+- Total distribution of debt by state?

-Distribution of total debt and yearly Income by gender?
+- Distribution of total debt and yearly Income by gender?

-Sum of DTI ratio by age group?
+- Sum of DTI ratio by age group?

-Total customers in 2025?
+- Total customers in 2025?

 ## Process

-Create a database in MYSQL for Emerald Crown Bank for 2025.
+- Create a database in MYSQL for Emerald Crown Bank for 2025.

-Having more than 1,100 customers with unique names, income, debt, credit score, and where they live.
+- Having more than 1,100 customers with unique names, income, debt, credit score, and where they live.

-Ensured data consistency and integrity by standardizing data types, formats, and values.
+- Ensured data consistency and integrity by standardizing data types, formats, and values.

-Developed a Power BI dashboard to enhance data visualization and insights from SQL.
+- Developed a Power BI dashboard to enhance data visualization and insights from SQL.

-Upload and present my project in GitHub.

 ## Dashboard